McAllister-NOAA/REVAMP/README.md

 ####################################################
 ##Infrequently changed default parameters
 ####################################################
-blastMode=mostEnvOUT #options: allIN,allEnvOUT,mostEnvOUT
+blastMode=mostEnvOUT #options: allIN, allEnvOUT, mostEnvOUT
 ```

 #### Figure Configuration File (`-f`)
-Modify example file to fit your needs. `filterPercent` controls the cutoff relative abundance that is used to place taxa into "zzOther" to simplify barchart figures. `pieScale` is an attempt to provide some control over the size of pie charts in the "mapPies"-labelled maps. `removeNA` removes any taxonomic assignment of "NA" from barchart figures.
+Modify example file to fit your needs. `filterPercent` controls the cutoff relative abundance that is used to place taxa into "zzOther" to simplify bar chart figures. `pieScale` is an attempt to provide some control over the size of pie charts in the "mapPies"-labelled maps. `removeNA` removes any taxonomic assignment of "NA" from bar chart figures.
 If `filterLowQualSamples` is "TRUE", then `filterPercentLowQualSamples` sets the cutoff for removing a sample from analysis, based on the average percentage of total reads of all other samples.
 Defining taxa of interest (`providedTaxaOfInterest` "TRUE") can provide many additional figures focusing on only the listed taxa.
 The `taxaOfInterestFile` must contain a list of the taxa of interest (one per line), all from the same taxonomic level (in this case designated as "Order" for `taxaOfInterestLevel`).

 ```
 ##This is the REVAMP figure config file